I’ve heard this a lot recently:

 Dogs innately abstain from messing where they eat and sleep.
 When we exclude our dogs from certain areas – like our bedrooms, or living rooms with expensive oriental rugs – they’re much more likely to go mess in there when left on their own, if they have the chance.
 Also, if your dog is “marking” – putting his (or even her) scent on things to “claim” them, he’ll tend to do it on things that smell like you (your clothes, bed, etc.) A neat housebreaking tip is to feed your dog wherever they tend to mess – e.g. actually put the food right down on the rug itself, no bowl.

 So what are the real reasons your dog still messes inside even after so much training?
 The three most likely causes are:

 So instead of getting frustrated next time your dog messes, take him for a long walk to the dog park, and get him running and playing offleash with other dogs.

 I guarantee your pup isn’t trying to “get back at you” for anything.
-If anything, he thinks he’s giving you a gift.
+He’s likely experiencing some combination of frustration, nerves, and pent-up needs for outdoor mental, physical, and social stimulation.
+Whatever the case, he certainly doesn’t expect or want to make you angry.
 Though sometimes he doesn’t understand why you get so angry, in his mind you guys are besties till the end!